Chemirgoys: History

 The Temirgoys were one of the strongest and most powerful Circassian tribes.
 Sources note that Temirgoy tribe was richer than its neighbors.
 They cultivated cattle breeding and agriculture: millet, corn, wheat, rye and sunflower.
 Class differentiation in Temirgoy tribe was very clear.
-The most important family of princely origin was Bolotoko, which at some point controlled Temirgoy, Yegeruko and Mamheg tribes.
+The most important family of princely origin was Boletoqo, which was ruling the Temirgoy, Yegeruko and Mamheg tribes.
 After the Caucasian war many Temirgoy left for Turkey.